muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Pair Sum divisible by M
+##  Very Large Power
 Problem Description

-Given an array of integers A and an integer B, find and return the number of pairs in A whose sum is divisible by B.

-Since the answer may be large, return the answer modulo (109 + 7).
+Given two Integers A, B. You have to calculate (A ^ (B!)) % (1e9 + 7).

+    "^" means power,
+    "%" means mod, and
+    "!" means factorial.

 Note: Ensure to handle integer overflow when performing the calculations.

 Problem Constraints

-    1 <= length of the array <= 100000
-    1 <= A[i] <= 109
-    1 <= B <= 106
+    1 <= A, B <= 5e5

 Input Format

-    The first argument given is the integer array A.
+    First argument is the integer A

-    The second argument given is the integer B.
+    Second argument is the integer B

 Output Format

-    Return the total number of pairs for which the sum is divisible by B modulo (109 + 7).
+    Return one integer, the answer to the problem